tldr-pages/tldr/pages/common/cmark.md

 # cmark

-> Converts CommonMark Markdown formatted text to other formats
+> Converts CommonMark Markdown formatted text to other formats.

 - Render a Commonmark Markdown file to HTML: